 Figure 8.
 Boxplots of Suspended Sediment Concentration (SSC) from grab samples only (no Autosampler) at FG1, FG2, and FG3 during (a) baseflow and (b) stormflow.
-Note the values are plotted on a logarithmic axis to display the full range of sampled values.

 SSC varied by several orders of magnitude for a given Q at all three sites (FG1, FG2, and FG3) due to significant hysteresis observed during storm periods (Figure 9).
-At FG1, variability of SSC during stormflow from year to year was assumed to be caused by randomly occurring landslides during large storm events.
+At FG1, variability of SSC during stormflow from year to year was assumed to be caused by randomly occurring landslides or mobilization of sediment stored in the watershed during large storm events.
 The maximum SSC sampled downstream of the undisturbed forest, at FG1 (500 mg/L), was sampled on 04/23/2013 at high discharge (Q_FG1= 3,724 L/sec) (Figure 9a).
 Anecdotal and field observations reported higher than normal SSC upstream of the quarry during the 2013 field season, possibly due to landsliding from previous large storms (G. Poysky, pers. comm.).